Sea, Nature and Fun!

 There are a surprising variety of restaurants to choose from including, seafood, Indian, Italian, American comfort food and local fare.

 Souvenir shops can be found on Bocas’ main street and hippies from all over the world can be found lining the main street with their crafts and beautiful jewelry.
 Also, on the opposite end of the main street just before the end, there is a display of molas attended by the Kuna Indians.
 Panama is famous for its “molas” which are colorful reverse-applique cloth designs.
 This humble stand has one of the best selection of “molas” in the whole country.
 You have the added satisfaction of purchasing directly from the local Indians and knowing your dollar will go a long way toward helping these worthy people.

 Bocas Butterfly Farm

-On Colon Island just a few minutes by water taxi ($2), pass through thick mangroves to get to an island garden with a large mesh tent where you spot hundreds colorful butterflies and witness all stages of their life cycle from tiny egg to curious caterpillar and jewel like pupa.
+On Colon Island just a few minutes by water taxi ($2), pass through thick mangroves to get to an island garden with a large mesh tent where you spot hundreds of colorful butterflies and witness all stages of their life cycle from a tiny egg to curious caterpillar and jewel-like pupa.

 Like cinnamon rolls?
-The German Bakery by the central park offers these and other freshly backed goods.
-Deli Gourmet at the end of main street also has a great selection of treats and staples.
+The German Bakery by central park offers these and other freshly baked goods.
+Deli Gourmet at the end of the main street also has a great selection of treats and staples.